rust-lang/rust-wiki-backup/Meeting-weekly-2012-12-18.md

 - G: wait, are you talking about: "impl <T:foo> ..."

 ```
-// checiking that all impls of Bar are Foo.
+// checking that all impls of Bar are Foo.
 Can it be done at impl declaration time?
 trait Foo { }
 trait Bar: Foo { }
 impl<T> T: Bar {